home-assistant/home-assistant.io/source/_integrations/watson_iot.markdown

       required: false
       type: list
 include:
   description: Configure which integrations should be included in recordings to Watson IoT Platform.
 If set, all other entities will not be recorded to Watson IoT Platform.
-Values set by the **blacklist** option will prevail.
+Values set by the **exclude** option will prevail.
   required: false
   type: map
   keys: